mongodb/docs-cluster-to-cluster-sync/source/includes/limitations-filtering.rst

 - The destination cluster must not contain the ``mongosync_reserved_for_internal_use`` system database prior to starting.
 - You cannot modify a filter that is in use.
-To create a new filter, see :ref:`changing the filter <c2c-change-filter>`.
+To create a new filter,
+  see: :ref:`c2c-change-filter`.
 - You can only rename collections in certain situations.
 For more details see: :ref:`c2c-filter-renaming-collections`.
 - If a filter includes a :ref:`view <views-landing-page>` but not the